bibleexchange/courses/poetry/en/200_psalms-introduction.md

 ### Authorship

-The book is inspired by God (2 Samuel 23:2; Matthew 22:43; Luke 24:44; Acts 1:16; 2 Timothy 3:16).
+The book is inspired by God (2 Samuel 23:1-2; Matthew 22:43; Luke 24:44; Acts 1:16; 2 Timothy 3:16).
 Psalms is a composite work containing multiple authors.
 Some psalms name their author in the first line or title:

-* Moses wrote 1 (90).
+- Moses wrote 1 (Ps.
+90).
-* David wrote 73 (1-41 and 32 others)
+- David wrote 73 (Ps.1-41 and 32 others)
-* Solomon wrote 2 to 3 (72, 127)
+- Solomon wrote 2 to 3 (Ps.72, 127)
-* Asaph wrote 3 (50, 73-83)
+- Asaph wrote 3 (Ps.
+50, 73-83)
-* Sons of Korah wrote 10 (42, 44-49, 84, 85, 87) ("Sons of Korah" were possibly performers rather than authors)
+- Sons of Korah wrote 10 (Ps.
+42, 44-49, 84, 85, 87) ("Sons of Korah" were possibly performers rather than authors)
-* Heman the Ezrahite wrote 1 (88)
+- Heman the Ezrahite wrote 1 (Ps.
+88)
-* Ethan the Ezrahite wrote 1 (89)
+- Ethan the Ezrahite wrote 1 (Ps.
+89)
-* 61 psalms are anonymous
+- 61 psalms are anonymous

 ### Psalms of David's life

+Some of the Psalms correspond to events in the life of David.
+Following is a list of them:

-* Psalm 7 — Words about Cush, a Benjaminite
+- Psalm 7 — Words about Cush, a Benjaminite
-* Psalm 59 — Saul sends men to watch David’s house in order to kill him (1 Sam.
+- Psalm 59 — Saul sends men to watch David’s house in order to kill him (1 Sam.
 19:11)
-* Psalm 34 — David delivered from danger by feigning madness in the presence of King Achish of Gath (1 Sam.
+- Psalm 34 — David delivered from danger by feigning madness in the presence of King Achish of Gath (1 Sam.
 21:10–22:2)
-* Psalm 56 — The Philistines seize David in Gath (1 Sam.
+- Psalm 56 — The Philistines seize David in Gath (1 Sam.
 21:10–15)
-* Psalm 52 — Doeg the Edomite tells Saul that David went to the house of Ahimelech (1 Sam.
+- Psalm 52 — Doeg the Edomite tells Saul that David went to the house of Ahimelech (1 Sam.
 22:9–19)
-* Psalm 57 — David flees from Saul into a cave (1 Sam.
+- Psalm 57 — David flees from Saul into a cave (1 Sam.
 22:1 or 24:3)
-* Psalm 142 — David flees from Saul into a cave (1 Sam.
+- Psalm 142 — David flees from Saul into a cave (1 Sam.
 22:1 or 24:3)
-* Psalm 54 — The Ziphites tell Saul that David is hiding among them (1 Sam.
+- Psalm 54 — The Ziphites tell Saul that David is hiding among them (1 Sam.
 23:19)
-* Psalm 60 — David’s victory over Transjordan (2 Sam.
+- Psalm 60 — David’s victory over Transjordan (2 Sam.
 8:1–14)
-* Psalm 51 — Nathan confronts David about his adultery with Bathsheba	(2 Samuel 11–12)
+- Psalm 51 — Nathan confronts David about his adultery with Bathsheba (2 Samuel 11–12)
-* Psalm 3 — David flees from and battles Absalom (2 Samuel 15–17)
+- Psalm 3 — David flees from and battles Absalom (2 Samuel 15–17)
-* Psalm 63 — David in the desert of Judah	(2 Samuel 15–17?; 1 Sam.
+- Psalm 63 — David in the desert of Judah (2 Samuel 15–17?; 1 Sam.
 23:14–15?)
-* Psalm 18 — David delivered from enemies and from Saul (2 Samuel 22)
+- Psalm 18 — David delivered from enemies and from Saul (2 Samuel 22)
-* Psalm 30 — Dedication of the temple	Nothing in David’s lifetime (1 Kings 8:63)
+- Psalm 30 — Dedication of the temple Nothing in David’s lifetime (1 Kings 8:63)

 ### Organization

-Psalms is organized into five Books.
+Psalms is organized into five books.
 The five-fold arrangement has long been recognized, but no universally accepted explanation exists.
 The most common explanation is the early Jewish tradition that judged the five books to be an imitation of the five books of Moses:

-1. Book 1 (1-41) — Genesis — concerning man and his relationship with God.
+1. Book 1 (Ps.
+1-41) — Genesis — concerning man and his relationship with God.
 All blessing is bound up in obedience.
-2. Book 2 (42-72) — Exodus — concerning Israel as a nation.
+2. Book 2 (Ps.
+42-72) — Exodus — concerning Israel as a nation.
 The counsels of God concerning Israel’s ruin, redeemer, and redemption.
-3. Book 3 (73-89) — Leviticus — concerning God’s sanctuary.
+3. Book 3 (Ps.
+73-89) — Leviticus — concerning God’s sanctuary.
-4. Book 4 (90-106) — Numbers — concerning Israel in relation to the nations.
+4. Book 4 (Ps.
+90-106) — Numbers — concerning Israel in relation to the nations.
-5. Book 5 (107-150) — Deuteronomy — concerning God and His Word.
+5. Book 5 (Ps.
+107-150) — Deuteronomy — concerning God and His Word.

 ### Questions to ask when reading a Psalm

 If you ask these these questions when reading a Psalm, they can help you understand it better.

 1. **Who is speaking?** Is it one person speaking or a group of people?
 Sometimes the person speaking changes in the middle of the Psalm.
-Psalm 150 starts with a human praying, but in verse 5, God starts speaking.
+Psalm 50 starts with a human praying, but in verse 5, God starts speaking.
 2. **Why was this Psalm written?**
 3. **What emotions are in the Psalm?**
 4. **Of what genre is the Psalm?** As we continue, we will talk about the different kinds of Psalms.